Caracal Cat

 Caracals are listed as a species of “Least Concern” by the International Union for Conservation of Nature (IUCN), which means that they are not considered to be at significant risk of extinction at the global level.
 However, caracal populations are declining in some areas due to habitat loss, fragmentation, hunting, and human-wildlife conflict.

-In order to protect caracals, several measures are being taken, including:
+To protect caracals, several measures are being taken, including:

 Habitat conservation